Joiry/HSL_Carp/Part_01b.md

 Hopefully it makes more sense now.
 We're copying from the absolute path `/proj/seq/data/carpentry/shell_data/` to our current location using the `.` shorthand.
 But what is that `-r`?
 Use the `man` command to find out.

-Here's an extra trick, while in the man page, hit <kbd>/</kbd>.
+Here's an extra trick, while in the man page, hit the <kbd>/</kbd> key.
 You'll get a cursor in the bottom corner, now type '-r', and voila, you skip to the first time '-r' appears in the man page.
 This is a general search feature, not just for the different command options or flags.
 If you typed in 'recursively', it would have jumped to the next line down.

 `-r`, also often `-R`, is one of the most powerful, and thus **dangerous**, options for commands that use it.